 Vermeer was likely named Joannis, a variant of Jan, after his grandfather Jan Reynierszoon, the tailor.
 Jan was the most common name given to the male heirs of Delft's good Calvinist folk.
 Joannis was a Latinized form of Jan that Roman Catholics and upper-middle class Protestants favored.
-Perhaps the baby was christened Joannis instead of the plain old Jan because his parents, who had improved their economic condition in those years, thought it to be more elegant and refined.
+Perhaps the baby was christened Joannis instead of the plain old Jan because his parents, who had improved their economic condition in those years, thought it to be more refined and in step with the times.
 "There was also a humanist flavor to the name.
-Taurinus, the pastor of the New Church who probably christened the child, also called himself Joannis or Johannes.
+Taurinus, the pastor of the Nieuwe Kerk who probably christened the child, also called himself Joannis or Johannes.
 Vermeer himself never used the name Jan.
 Nonetheless, most Dutch scholars, in the century since his rediscovery, have dubbed him Jan, perhaps unconsciously to bring him closer to the mainstream of Calvinist culture."
-1
+2

-Surnames ( Family names) were relatively uncommon in 17th century Holland.
-Names such as Janszoon or Carstenszoon, Willemsdochter were so called patronymics or names that referred to the first name of the father, and were in common use in 15th, 16th and 17th century Holland.
-In written form they were then often abbreviated as Jansz., Carstensz.
+Surnames (family names) were relatively uncommon in seventeenth-century Holland.
+Names such as Janszoon or Carstenszoon, Willemsdochter were so-called patronymics or names that referred to the first name of the father, and were in common use in fifteenth-, sixteenth- and seventeenth-century Holland.
+In written form, they were then often abbreviated as Jansz., Carstensz.
 Willemsdr. etc., they were however usually pronounced in full, including the -zoon or -dochter.
-Because this form of abbreviation is not recognised as such in the English speaking world it is recommended that the full patronymic is always included in English texts, so the abbreviated patronymic is not perceived as the full name, as often often erroneously happens.
-They were not family names however.
-Some people like Abel Janszoon Tasman had a patronymic as well as as family name.
-Some patronymics were later used as family names although often in a slightly different form thereby becoming ‘frozen or petrified paronymics’ (e.g. Janszoon to Jansen, Janssen, Jans etc.)
+Because this form of abbreviation is not recognized as such in the English-speaking world it is recommended that the full patronymic is always included in English texts, so the abbreviated patronymic is not perceived as the full name, as often erroneously happens.
+They were not family names, however.
+Some people like Abel Janszoon Tasman had a patronymic as well as a family name.
+Some patronymics were later used as family names although often in a slightly different form thereby becoming "frozen or petrified paronymics" (e.g. Janszoon to Jansen, Janssen, Jans etc.).

-When signing documents after 1657, Vermeer switched from using the old Gothic script to the more modern Roman script.
-After his marriage he preferred the more common spelling of Joannis: Johannes.
-Perhaps, he wished to feel in tune with the times.
+When signing documents after 1657, Vermeer switched from using the old Gothic script to the more modern Roman script (fig. 1).
+After his marriage, he preferred the more common spelling of Joannis: Johannes.

-Vermeer was a contraction of Van der Meer.
-After having experimented various ways of signing his pictures, Vermeer finally settled on his characteristic ligature.
-In the diagram above, we can see how the "J" of Johannes, the "V" of van der Meer or Vermeer and the "M" of Meer were all accommodated according to the artist's taste.
+After having experimented with various ways of signing his pictures, Vermeer finally settled on his characteristic ligature.
+In the diagram below, we can see how the "J" of Johannes, the "V" of Van der Meer or Vermeer and the "M" of Meer were all accommodated according to the artist's taste (fig. 2).